History of Eastern role-playing video games: Decline and independent titles (late 1990s–2000s)

 From the mid-1990s, the Japanese video game industry began declining.
 This was partly due to the death of the NEC PC-9801 computer format, as the Sega Saturn and Sony PlayStation became increasingly powerful in the console market while the computer market became increasingly dominated by the IBM Personal Computer and Microsoft Windows 95.
 This led to many Japanese PC manufacturers either continuing to develop for Windows 95 or moving over to the more lucrative console market.
 While most developers turned their attention to the console market, some developers dedicated to content unsuitable for consoles (such as eroge and complex military strategy games) continued their focus on the PC market.

 In 1996, Night Slave was a shooter RPG released for the PC-98 that combined the side-scrolling shooter gameplay of Assault Suits Valken and Gradius, including an armaments system that employs recoil physics, with many RPG elements such as permanently levelling up the mecha and various weapons using power-orbs obtained from defeating enemies as well as storyline cut scenes.
 These cut scenes also occasionally contain lesbian adult content.

 Lastly, in the late 1990s, a new Internet fad began, owing to simplistic software development kits such as the Japanese RPG Maker series (1988 onwards).
 Influenced by console RPGs and based mostly on the gameplay and style of the SNES and Sega Genesis games, a large group of young programmers and aficionados across the world began creating independent console-style computer RPGs and sharing them online.
 An early successful example was Corpse Party (1996), a survival horror indie game created using the RPG Maker engine.
 Much like the survival horror adventure games Clock Tower (1995 onwards) and later Haunting Ground (2005), the player characters in Corpse Party lack any means of defending themselves; the game also featured up to 20 possible endings.
-However, the game would not be released in Western markets until 2011.
-In an interview with GameDaily in 2007, MTVN's Dave Williams remarked that, "Games like this [user generated] have been sort of under the radar for something that could be the basis of a business.
+The game was not released in Western markets until 2011.
+In an interview with GameDaily in 2007, MTVN's Dave Williams remarked that "games like this [user generated] have been sort of under the radar for something that could be the basis of a business.
 We have the resources and we can afford to invest more...
-I think it's going to be a great thing for the consumer."
+I think it's going to be a great thing for the consumer".